|►||African Studies Minor|

 MARTHA GROOM*, PhD University of Washington (1995) Associate Professor, Interdisciplinary Arts & Sciences and the Program on the Environment, UW-Bothell; conservation, sustainable development, environment.
 Dr. Groom's homepage.

-MARY KAY GUGERTY, PhD Harvard University (2001), Assistant Professor, Public Affairs; nonprofit policy & management, international nonprofit policy, East Africa and Horn of Africa.
+MARY KAY GUGERTY*, PhD Harvard University (2001), Associate Professor, Public Affairs; nonprofit policy & management, international nonprofit policy, East Africa and Horn of Africa.
 Dr. Gugerty's Homepage.

 RACHEL HEATH*, PhD Yale University, Economics (2011), Assistant Professor of Economics, labor markets in developing countries; social networks; intra-household resource allocation.
 Africa – Ghana and Senegal.

-DANNY HOFFMAN, PhD Duke University (2004), Assistant Professor, Anthropology; violence and militarism, global capitalism, poststructuralism, visual anthropology, experimental ethnography; West Africa.
+DANNY HOFFMAN*, PhD Duke University (2004), Associate Professor, Anthropology; violence and militarism, global capitalism, poststructuralism, visual anthropology, experimental ethnography; West Africa.
 Dr. Hoffman's homepage.

 LUCY A. JAROSZ*, PhD UC-Berkeley (1990) Associate Professor, Geography; Africa, rural development and environmental change, political economy of international development, food and agriculture, feminist geography, political ecology.
 Dr. Jarosz's homepage.

-BRUCE KOCHIS, PhD Michigan (1979) Assistant Professor, Interdiscplinary Arts and Sciences and Master of Arts in Policy Studies, UW-Bothell; human rights, political discourse, Eastern European history and culture.
+BRUCE KOCHIS*, PhD Michigan (1979) Senior Lecturer, Interdiscplinary Arts and Sciences and Master of Arts in Policy Studies, UW-Bothell; human rights, political discourse, Eastern European history and culture.
 Dr. Kochis' homepage.

-RON KRABILL, PhD New School for Social Research (2003) Assistant Professor, Interdisciplinary Arts & Sciences (Bothell); South Africa, social movements, media, postcolonial studies.
+RON KRABILL*, PhD New School for Social Research (2003) Associate Professor, Interdisciplinary Arts & Sciences (Bothell); South Africa, social movements, media, postcolonial studies.
 Dr. Krabill's homepage.

 JOEL NGUGI*, SJD Harvard Law School (2002), Associate Professor, Law; law and development, international business transactions, human rights and indigenous peoples rights, international economic law.
 Dr. Ngugi's homepage.